DevExpress-Examples/maui-mail-merge/README.md

 # DevExpress .NET MAUI Controls & Office File API - Merge Operations

-This repository contains projects that allow you to use Office File API to perform merge operations over text documents:
+This repository contains projects that allow you to use Office File API to perform merge operations with text documents:

 * [Send Template-base Messages Using Mail Merge Operations](/CS/mail-merge/)
 * [Merge Editor Data to a Templated Document](/CS/editor-data-merge/)